|

 Recruitment and Appointment of the Trustees

-At every subsequent Annual General Meeting one-third of the trustees who are subject to retirement by rotation or, if their number is not three or a multiple of three, the number nearest to one third shall retire from office.
-Subject to the provisions of the Act, the trustees to retire by rotation shall be those who have been longest in office since their last appointment or reappointment.
+Under the requirements of the Memorandum and Articles of Association, at the first Annual General Meeting ('AGM') all the Trustees shall retire from office.
+At every subsequent AGM one-third of the Trustees who are subject to retirement by rotation or, if their number is not three or a multiple of three, the number nearest to one third shall retire from office.
+Subject to the provisions of the Act, the Trustees to retire by rotation shall be those who have been longest in office since their last appointment or reappointment.

 There are no other bodies or societies that may nominate a Trustee.